gmmatt/torgeternity/Readme.md

 - Welcome to version 1!
 Thanks to everyone who has contributed through the testing of our Beta builds!
 - We are excited to now be the official Foundry system for Torg Eternity!
-- All cards from the core deck are now available as part of the TE system.
+- All cards from the core Drama Deck are now available as part of the TE system.
-- All original/core archetypes for Torg Eternity are available in a compendium
+- All 16 original/core archetypes for Torg Eternity are available in a compendium
 - Token bars now begin filled/green when you have 0 wounds or shock and deplete as you take more wounds/shock (the default was a little counterintuitive so we changed it)